-Intersubjective, mutual relationships among pupils and between pupils and teacher must be established.

-Establishing these relationships is aimed at bringing about a change in, a deepening and flourishing of the participants' involvement with each other and with the subject matter content.

-Thus, lessons need to be designed so that there is opportunity for establishing contact with and for conducting mutual dialogues among pupils and with the teacher.
+- Intersubjective, mutual relationships among pupils and between pupils and teacher must be established. - Establishing these relationships is aimed at bringing about a change in, a deepening and flourishing of the participants' involvement with each other and with the subject matter content. - Thus, lessons must be designed so that there is opportunity for establishing contact with and for conducting mutual dialogue among pupils and with the teacher.